 This is a no-frills Team Gutenberg block for showcasing team members or creating an author profile/bio page.
-It comes with a pre-designed structure so you can pretty quickly change the photos, description and links to social media accounts of your team, without a need to handle styles and alignments manually.
+It comes with a pre-designed structure so you can pretty quickly change the photos, descriptions, and links to social media accounts of your team, without a need to handle styles and alignments manually.

 - Team showcase